 You can use the oven to reheat your tortillas later too.
 Just leave them in for 10 min.

-The best way to cook your flour tortillas evenly and consistently is by using tortilla warmers.
+The best way to cook your flour tortillas evenly and consistently is by using ceramic warmers.
 These great pieces of kitchen equipment are often made from ceramic, which heats well and keeps your tortilla warm all the way through your Mexican dinner.

 You can use tortilla warmers in the oven or in the microwave (we recommend the oven).